OpenNebula/docs/source/management_and_operations/multivm_service_management/appflow_use_cli.rst

 A Role defines a set of virtual resources that are part of a Service.
 These resources can either be Virtual Machines (VMs) or Virtual Routers (VRs), depending on the type of Role.
 Each Role describes attributes like the number of instances (cardinality), the template to be used, and various scaling policies, among others.

-Roles are used to orchestrate and manage these resources according to attributed setted in their respectives templates.
+Roles are used to orchestrate and manage these resources according to attributes set in their respective templates.
 There are two main types of Roles:

 1. **VM Role**: this Role defines a Virtual Machine Role within the Service.
 It is primarily used to manage a group of Virtual Machines that are part of the Service.
 This Role includes attributes like ``template_id``, which specifies the VM template to be used, as well as options for scaling and elasticity policies.